ThreeSixtyGiving/standard/documentation/guidance/data-protection.md

 The guidance below sets out what to consider when publishing your grant data openly for the first time, and notifying your grantees about your 360Giving data.

-### Check your privacy policies and grant agreements
+## Checking privacy policies and grant agreements
 If your organisation already announces details of grants through annual reports, web pages or press releases, you should already have processes in place that establish your rights to share this information publicly.

 - Check the terms of your grant agreements for any existing clauses relating to publicity and disclosure of information about grants.